PunarvasuS/DataStructures/docs/tps.md

 - a wireless network that can give unauthorized access to secure networks

 #### TPS Questions

+1. Describe PII you have seen on project in CompSci Principles.
+- PII that I have seen on projects in CompSci Principles are in the AboutMe pages put in the websites.
+- These about me pages usually had information about us as a person.
+- It could have pictures of us and our names.
+- Some people put their email adresses or maybe their birthdate.
+- Nothing too serious was put in projects for CompSci Principles which is good.
+2. What are your feelings about PII and your exposure?
+- I feel that there are some PII which is okay to expose to te public and the world and some PII must be kept personal at almost all costs.
+- I think that everyone has PII and that it is important to keep what need's to be safe, safe.
+- For example, stuff like your name. your birthdate, what school you got to and what you may look like are all information that is almost completely public.
+- Other information such as your social security number, your tax records, and maybe credentials or two-factor credentials are absolutely necessary to keep silent because if this information is leaked out, you can get your identity stolen.
+3. Describe good and bad passwords?
+What is another step that is used to assist in authentication.
+- Good passwords are passwords that are long, convoluted, and have a mixture of characters, letters and numbers to make it hard to guess.
+- Bad passwords are easy to guess and can easily be bruteforced which makes the system very very unsafe.
+Usually good passwords are at least 8 letters long, has both lowercase and uppercase letters, characters, and numbers.
+Another step that is used to assist in authentication is two-factor authentication.
+That means that there are actually two keys that are needed to authenticate something such as a password and a biometric scan.
+Maybe there are two different passwords that must be used.
+4. Try to describe Symmetric and Asymmetric encryption.
+- Symmetric encryption is where one key is used to both encrypt the information and decrypt the information.
+- This means that this key must be kept very safe or else it can used for both encrypting and decrypting.
+- An asymmetric encryption is an encryption where there are two keys that are used for decrypting and encrypting.
+- A public key is used for encrypting the information while a private key is used for decrypting the information.
+5. Provide and example of encryption we used in deployment.
+- An example of encryption we used in deployment is on the software to update the deployed website.
+- The software that is being used to update the deployed website requires a password to enter.
+- That means that there is encryption since a password is being used to protect data.
+6. Describe a phishing scheme you have learned about the hard way.
+Describe some other phishing techniques.
+- I have never actually fell for a phishing scheme.
+- I've never had my information stolen or anything like that which I feel very lucky about.
+- Although I have never learned about phishing schemes the hard way, I understand what they can look like and what they so I can avoid falling for them.I know that generally phishing attempts will include asking for very personal information generally through an email.
+- The phishing attempt might claim to be the bank or something that is really important in order to try to trick you into clicking and giving the information needed.

 ## 3/14/22 5.3 - 5.4 Notes